Editor Interface Navigation

 Add Component (+)

-- Opens the component panel so you can search for and drag new components onto your project.
+- Opens the components panel so you can search for and drag new components into your project.

-This button is the portal to take your project into production.
+This button is the portal to taking your project to production.
 It is divided into two distinct functionalities.
 Before a project can be consumed externally, you must create an official “version” of it.

 -

-- If you do not have any previous versions created, NappAI will ask you to enter the data for your first deployed version.
+- If you don’t have any previous versions created, NappAI will ask you to enter details for your first deployed version.

 - If versions already exist, you can select them from the list to manage them.